Rosetta Translation provides a full range of Korean translation services to companies and individual clients worldwide.

-We assign every translation to the most appropriate specialised team of highly qualified Korean translators, proofreaders and editors, thereby ensuring a consistently excellent quality of Korean translation in each of these areas.
+We assign every translation to the most appropriate specialised team of highly qualified Korean translators, proofreaders and editors, thereby ensuring a consistently excellent quality of Korean translation services in each of these areas.

 Combined with our use of translation technology and our extraordinary flexibility as regards client needs, this results in the professional and reliable Korean translation service that our regular customers expect and value.